joshbegley/nyt-latest/README.md

 `(No description)`\
 https://www.nytimes.com/video/embedded/us/politics/100000010974481/17vid-Trump-G7-79572.html

-**Georgia Republicans Shelve Redistricting for Now**\
+**Georgia Republicans Shelve Redistricting As Anger Grows**\
-`The leaders of the Georgia House of Representatives said they would not redraw U.S. House districts held by Black Democrats just hours before a special session was to begin.`\
+`The leaders of the Georgia legislature pulled the plug on gerrymandering away U.S. House seats held by Black Democrats just hours before a special session was to begin.`\
 https://www.nytimes.com/2026/06/17/us/politics/georgia-republicans-redistricting.html

 **Trump Says His Iran Deal Is Better Than Obama’s**\